List of Stock Exchanges in India: NSE, BSE & Complete Guide

 Government regulations ensure the integrity and stability of stock exchanges, protecting investors from fraud and market manipulation.
 The Securities and Exchange Board of India (SEBI) plays a crucial role in monitoring and enforcing these regulations, promoting fair practices and transparency in the Indian securities market.

 Are you planning to initiate your trading journey?
 Would you like to know how many stock exchanges are there in India?
-Below is an overview of the 9 major stock exchanges in the country.
+Below is an overview of the 9 major stock exchange in India.

 1) Bombay Stock Exchange Ltd